Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 console.log(d.secs())  // 5
 ```

 Stretch goal: Use a getter for each of these.
-Using a getter each of themethods could be accessed as a property rather than y calling the method.
+Using a getter each of the methods could be accessed as a property rather than y calling the method.
 For example: `d.month` instead of `d.month()`.

 ```JS
 // Gets the current date with no params